 Our goal in Year 1 is to expand our rollout of Credit Building and CreditSmart to LIHTC properties in rural markets.
-Our current promotion and incentive approach is tailored to our role as a capital source for debt financing.
-In 2022, we will explore and implement an appropriate promotion and/or incentive strategy suitable for our role as LIHTC equity investor.
+Our current promotion strategy has been focused around our role as a capital source for debt financing.
+In 2022, we will explore and implement an appropriate promotion strategy suitable for our role as LIHTC equity investor.
 Adoption of these services will be reported on under our LIHTC equity investment targets described in this Plan.

-Period Key Action Items Targets Year 1 - 2022 Design incentive package for Credit Building and CreditSmart features for our LIHTC equity investments.
+Period Key Action Items Targets Year 1 - 2022 Design promotion strategy for Credit Building and CreditSmart features for our LIHTC equity investments.
 Develop marketing materials.
-Promote Credit Building and CreditSmart features to our syndicator network. • Complete development and rollout of Credit Building and CreditSmart features for our LIHTC equity investments.
+Promote Credit Building and CreditSmart features to our syndicator network.
+Complete development and rollout of Credit Building and CreditSmart features for our LIHTC equity investments.